awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-ami-subscriptions.md

 ### When will I be billed for my annual subscriptions?<a name="when-will-i-be-billed-for-my-annual-subscriptions"></a>

- Your purchase of an annual subscription is billed immediate to your credit card, or an invoice is immediately generated\.
+ Your purchase of an annual subscription is billed immediately to your credit card, or an invoice is immediately generated\.

 ### What happens when the annual subscription period is over?<a name="what-happens-when-the-annual-subscription-period-is-over"></a>